Batista Says WWE Ghosted Him For ‘Mania,’ And He Reveals His Final Opportunity For A Return

 Batista said that he and the WWE talked about the storyline for three weeks before they just stopped calling him.
 After he hadn’t heard from them, he said he sent a text to Triple H asking if he’s put anymore thought into the angle, and that he was really excited about the potentials.
 Batista said he never heard back.

-“The Animal” would go on to say that he wanted to end his in-ring career the right way.
-That he is faithful and loyal to the WWE, and that he is proud of his past tenure with them.
+“The Animal” would go on to say that he wanted to end his in-ring career the right way; that he is faithful and loyal to the WWE; and that he is proud of his past tenure with them.
 He remarked that he wants to do good business with them, but that “they don’t make it easy.”